Blasphemy among stars – “That cardboard nose from Prince!”

 Anjelica Huston, actress:

 «I had an on-off relationship with Jack Nicholson for seventeen years.
 I proposed to him twice that they should get married and have children, but my dreams as a girl faded quickly.
 He didn’t even bother to hide the fact that he was sleeping with other women.
 My friends weren’t taboo for him either.
 When I confronted him crying, it said: ‹Oh, that was just a pity fuck.› Sometimes I found a piece of jewelry with us that had forgotten one of his affairs.
-When we went out I wore it to see if anyone would claim it.
+I wore it when we went out to see if anyone would claim it.
 But I never dared to ask how often Jack cheats, because if you don’t ask questions, you won’t get unpleasant answers.»